thunderpush/thunderpush/README.rst

 Thunderpush is a Tornado and SockJS based push service.
 It provides a Beaconpush (beaconpush.com) inspired HTTP API and client.

-This project is in early stage of development and should not be used in production environments.

 Install
 =======